 The page is a youthful figure representing either a young man or woman.
 He seems to be moving slowly, not seeing what is abut him but staring fixedly at the pentacle in his raised hands.

-- Meaning: An intelligent, possibly precocious, young person.
+- Meaning: The Page of Pentacles is associated with Ceres which represents the archetype of the Nurturer.
+An intelligent, possibly precocious, young person.
 He or she is articulate and often given to episodes of deep thought.
 Reflection, love of reading and studying, exploring new thoughts and new ideas.
+Love, comfort, abundance,

 - In Magic: The Page holding up a Pentacle in cupped hands, to me, suggests a talisman carried in a mojo bag.
 The dominant color in this card is yellow and so I would use a yellow mojo bag.
 Yellow is associated with attraction, so I would also associate this card with Attraction spiritual supplies and efforts.
 The manner in which the figure is regarding the pentacles indicates that the seeker should be absolutely sure of what they want to attract before they begin any work.